 • they’re more robust: you can bash into rocks and generally knock them about – framed folders can snap or bend poles in shallow rapids, or grind on the hull skin, and need care lashing down securely (on a car roof) when assembled

 • with robust brands of IKs the puncture risk is much smaller than people think.
 Me: 8 boats since 2005; only 1 puncture.

 • most IKs are open decked – I prefer that.
 The blue Pakboat (above right) is an example of an open, canoe-like folder

 F is also for flotation.
 One good thing with an IK is that it cannot sink which is why in the US many first descents of extreme white water are done in IKs; there’s less chance of getting pinned or otherwise entrapped.
 Check out the videos on this page; the same boat at sea and, bottom of the page, skimming over a massive wave train.

 is for gluing.
 If you get into IKs you want to get good at this.
 Rubber- or PVC/PU-based boats require different glues.
-On the right, from the left: Gumotex Nitrilon glue, Grabner EPDM glue, Bostik for PVC and SeamSeal and Aquasure (‘Aquaseal’ in US) for pretty much everything.
+On the left, from the left: Gumotex Nitrilon glue (crap), Grabner EPDM glue (never tried), Bostik 1782 (not bad) and SeamSeal and Aquasure (‘Aquaseal’ in US) for pretty much everything.
 There’s more here.

-G is also for glide.
-What most IKs won’t do as well as a light hardshell sea kayak as it doesn’t have the weight-momentum or bow shape to slice through the water.
+G is also for glide: what most IKs won’t do as well as a light hardshell as it doesn’t have the weight-momentum or bow shape to slice through the water.
 That’s why minimal width and high hull pressure (or other stiffening measures) are worthwhile.